 By the time you pay for a place to stay, you might be worried about having enough money to experience all the fun attractions in the area.
 Luckily, there are many different activities that your family can enjoy that are very inexpensive.
-Here are 4 free things to do in Pigeon Forge and the Smoky Mountains:
+We know you want to save as much money as possible on your next trip to the Smokies.
+So, here are 4 free things to do in Pigeon Forge and the Smoky Mountains:

 1. Drive through Cades Cove